Ross-Byrne/CountdownRacket/README.md

 ## Introduction

 As part of my Fourth Year module, Theory of Algorithms, we were asked to solve the countdown numbers game using the Racket functional programming language.
 One of the main motivations for this project was to gain experience solving a problem that sounds very straight forward but in reality, is not as straight forward as it first appears.
 Another learning outcome was learning how to use the functional programming language Racket, which we have never used before.

+For anyone interested in looking through my racket code, you will be happy to know that almost every line of code is commented explaining what is happening.
+There is also a paragraph at the top of every function outlining what the function is doing.

 ## About the Countdown Numbers Game
 In the Countdown Numbers game contestants are given six random numbers